MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/checkin-command.md

 :::row-end:::
 :::row:::
    :::column span="1":::
-   `/collection:<TeamProjectCollectionUrl>`
+   `/collection:<ProjectCollectionUrl>`
    :::column-end:::
    :::column span="3":::
    If you use the `shelveset` option, the `/collection` option specifies the URL of the project collection that contains the shelveset.
-For example:`http://myserver:8080/tfs/DefaultCollection`.
+For example: `http://myserver:8080/tfs/DefaultCollection`.

    By default, the project collection is presumed to be the one that contains the workspace that maps the current directory.
    :::column-end:::